Afghanistan: Conflict Metrics 2000-2018

 - Some of the assessments made by governments, the United Nations, media, and think tanks are so different that there is a clear need to improve the official data collection and analysis effort.

-The contents of the analysis are divided in major sections:
+The contents are divided into the following major sections:

 Watching the Threat Return: Trends and Indicators: 2001-2010 7-23